JetBrains/kotlin-multiplatform-dev-docs/topics/overview/faq.md

 ### Can I use Compose Multiplatform in production?

-The Android and desktop targets of Compose Multiplatform are Stable.
+The Android, iOS, and desktop targets of Compose Multiplatform are Stable.
 You can use them in production.

-The iOS target is in Beta, which means that it's feature complete.
-You can use it in production and expect minimal migration issues, but watch out for changes and deprecation warnings.

 The version of Compose Multiplatform for Web that is based on WebAssembly is in Alpha, which means that it's in active development.
 You can use it with caution and expect migration issues.